We-Gold/We-Gold.github.io/docs/README.md

 ## Homepage

-- **[Card deck](homepage/card-deck.md)**: the scroll-stacked "What I Build" section.
-How to add a card, visual rules, and stacking behavior.
+- **[Card deck](homepage/card-deck.md)**: the scroll-stacked "Recent Experience" section.
+How to add a card, visual rules, stacking behavior, and link previews.

 ## Weaver's Weekly